lorisleiva/javel/docs/MakesRequests.md

 }
 ```

-This would build the following URLs for the following actions:
+This would build the following URLs for the following actions.

 ```
 all         => '/api/article' (GET)